27 Full Sun Perennials For Sun-Drenched Gardens

 This native North American arid plant is known for its feathery blossoms, similar to a bottle brush.
 Purple or white spiky flowers in the summer attract pollinators like bees and butterflies.

 Plant in sunny spots with well-draining soil.
-The blazing stars tolerate drought and poor soil, so be sure to plant them next to other drought-tolerant plants.
+The blazing stars tolerate drought and poor soil, so plant them next to other drought-tolerant plants.

 - Bloom Time: Summer to fall, depending on the variety